jmfriedt/gr-allan/README.md

-# GNU Radio Allan deviation plit
+# GNU Radio Allan deviation plot

 Assumes that https://pypi.org/project/AllanTools/ has been installed and is functional